Revolution ship Petrovic to Premier League's Chelsea in MLS record goalkeeper transfer deal

-FOXBORO — The New England Revolution agreed to sell goalkeeper Djordje Petrovic to Premier League franchise Chelsea on Monday afternoon, finalizing speculation of his sale through the summer.
+FOXBORO — The New England Revolution agreed to sell goalkeeper Djordje Petrovic to Premier League franchise Chelsea on Monday afternoon, finalizing speculation of his sale throughout the summer.

 Petrovic will bring in $17.5 million with potential add-ons that will make the deal the most lucrative transfer deal for a keeper in MLS history.